TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/README.md

 In the folder [Notebooks](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/tree/main/Notebooks) :notebook:, are all tThe Jupyter Notebooks we used for all our computation, analysis, and visualization, including the main Notebooks, the Notebooks used for classification, the Notebooks used for synthetic product review generation, and the Notebooks used for the analysis of the product reviews.
 Below you will find a brief overview of all the Jupyter Notebooks:

 **Main Notebooks:**
-* [ETL.ipynb](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Notebooks/ETL.ipynb): Notebook for data preprocessing / extract-transform-load (ETL) pipeline including:
+* [ETL.ipynb](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Notebooks/ETL.ipynb): Notebook for data preprocessing / extract-transform-load (ETL) pipeline, including:
   * Data acquisition
   * Data cleaning
   * Preparation of final dataset
-* [EDA.ipynb](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Notebooks/EDA.ipynb): Notbook for exploratory data analysis (EDA) including:
+* [EDA.ipynb](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Notebooks/EDA.ipynb): Notbook for exploratory data analysis (EDA), including:
   * Average length of reviews and standard deviation of review length
   * Histogram of review length distribution
   * Rating distribution (overall and by sentiment)